Adaptive Policies for Perimeter Surveillance Problems: Sequential Problem

 The model we introduced in Section \ref{subsec::model} is closely related to the \emph{Combinatorial Multi Armed Bandit problem} (CMAB) model of \cite{Chen2013}.
 The CMAB problem models a scenario where a decision-maker is faced with a set of $K$ basic actions (or \emph{arms}) each associated with a random variable of unknown probability distribution.
 In each round $t \in \mathbb{N}$, the decision-maker may select a subset of basic actions to take (or \emph{arms to pull}) and receives a \emph{reward} which is a (possibly randomised) function of realisations of the random variables associated with the selected basic actions.
 The decision-maker's aim is to maximise her cumulative reward over a given horizon.
 Chen et al. study a CMAB problem where the decision-maker receives \emph{semibandit feedback} on her actions, meaning she observes the overall reward but also all realisations of the random variables associated with the selected arms.
 Realisations of the random variables are identically distributed for a given arm and independent both across time and arms.

-In our surveillance problem, electing to search a cell $k$ in a round $t$, i.e. setting $a_{kt} \neq 0$, is the analogue of pulling an arm $k$.
+In our adaptive searching problem, electing to search a cell $k$ in a round $t$, i.e. setting $a_{kt} \neq 0$, is the analogue of pulling an arm $k$.
 The total number of events detected in a round is the analogue of reward.
 The fundamental, and non-trivial difference between our model and that of Chen et al. lies in the feedback mechanism.
-Our framework is more complex in two important of regards.
+Our framework is more complex in two important regards.
 Firstly, we do not by default observe independent identically distributed (i.i.d.) realisations of the underlying random variable of interest $X_{kt}$ each time we elect to search a cell.
 We observe a \emph{filtered observation} $Y_{kt}$ whose distribution depends on the action $\mathbf{a}_t$ selected in that round.
-A second related point is that because of the $U$ possibly heterogeneous searchers, we can have multiple ways of searching the same collection of cells.
+This introduces complex dependencies within the sequence of rewards meaning standard concentration results for independent observations do not apply.
+Secondly, because of the $U$ possibly heterogeneous searchers, we can have multiple ways of searching the same collection of cells.
 While this is implicitly permitted within the framework of Chen et al., it is not explicitly acknowledged nor to the best of our knowledge are any real problems with such a structure explored in related work .

 Our analytical challenge is to extend earlier work in order to meet these novel features.
 Specifically we will propose a UCB algorithm for both cases of our problem and derive upper bounds on the expected regret of these policies.
 UCB algorithms apply the principle of \emph{optimism in the face of uncertainty} to sequential decision problems.
 Such an algorithm calculates an \emph{index} for each action in each round which is the upper limit of a high probability confidence interval on the expected reward of that action and then selects the action with the highest index.
 In this way the algorithm will select actions which either have high indices due to a large mean estimate - leading it to exploit what has been profitable so far - or due to a large uncertainty in the empirical mean - leading it to explore actions which are currently poorly understood.
-As the rounds proceed, the confidence intervals will concentrate on the true means and less exploratory actions will be selected in favour of exploitative ones.
+As the rounds proceed, the confidence intervals will concentrate on the true means and fewer exploratory actions will be selected in favour of exploitative ones.